Endogen/Telegram-Kraken-Bot/README.md

 pip3.6 install -r requirements.txt
 ```

-##### Install newest versions of needed modules
+##### Install newest version of needed modules
-If you want to install the newest version of the needed modules, do the following:
+If you want to install the newest version of the needed modules, execute the following:
 ```shell
 pip3.6 install python-telegram-bot -U pip3.6 install beautifulsoup4 -U
 pip3.6 install krakenex -U
 ```

-### Starting up
+### Starting
 To start the script, execute
 ```shell
 python3.6 telegram_kraken_bot.py &
 ```

+### Stopping
 To stop the script, execute
 ```shell
 pkill python
 ```

-which will kill __every__ Python process that is currently running, or shut the bot down with the `/shutdown` command.
+which will kill __every__ Python process that is currently running, or shut the bot down with the `/shutdown` command (__recommended__).

 ## Usage
 If you configured the bot correctly and execute the script, you should see some checks that the bot performes.
 After that a welcome message from the bot will be shown along with the information if you are using the latest version.
 There should also be a custom keyboard that shows you all the available commands.
 Click on a button to execute the command or type the command in manually.

 :warning: In general, while entering the volume, make sure that you don't use smaller values then Kraken supports.
 Take a look at the [order limits for various coins](https://support.kraken.com/hc/en-us/articles/205893708-What-is-the-minimum-order-size-).
 Otherwise the request to Kraken will lead to an error.
-These values are also present in the configuration file at key `min_order_size`.
+These values are also present in the configuration file at setting `min_order_size`.

 ### Available commands
 ##### Related to Kraken